Pets of Imran Khan: Motu

 Motu is an offspring of Sheru and Khan's late Kuchi breed, Sherni.

 In April 2018, the dogs had reportedly been blamed for a spat between Imran Khan and his third wife Bushra Maneka.
 According to the reports, the dogs were causing unease and disturbance for Bushra during her religious activities and she allegedly left Bani Gala for her family home following the spat.
 The rumors, which originally circulated on the Daily Ummat newspaper, were refuted by both Khan and his wife.
 Reham Khan said "I suspect it could be Motu that is causing disturbance.
 But then, Motu is not really an indoor type".

 Imran Khan denied the rumours that Motu was removed from the Bani Gala premises.
 As of April 2018, Motu was living in Imran Khan's Bani Gala house.
 Motu literally translates to 'fatty'.
 In her first television interview as First Lady with Nadeem Malik, Bushra refuted reports about her not being fond of Khan's dogs and mentioned that she herself in fact took care of Motu.

 Pidu

 Pidu's ears had been removed at birth.
-Reham Khan claimed Pidu was injured after Imran Khan accidentally ran his car over him.
-He was given away from the house following the incident.
 Pidu means 'tiny'.